temporalio/cli/temporalcli/commandsmd/commands.md

 The temporal operator namespace list command lists all Namespaces on the Server.

-### temporal operator namespace update [namespace]: Updates a Namespace.
+### temporal operator namespace update: Updates a Namespace.

 The temporal operator namespace update command updates a Namespace.

 Namespaces can be assigned a different active Cluster.
-`temporal operator namespace update --active-cluster=NewActiveCluster`
+`temporal operator namespace update -n namespace --active-cluster=NewActiveCluster`

 Namespaces can also be promoted to global Namespaces.
-`temporal operator namespace update --promote-global`
+`temporal operator namespace update -n namespace --promote-global`

 Any Archives that were previously enabled or disabled can be changed through this command.
 However, URI values for archival states cannot be changed after the states are enabled.
-`temporal operator namespace update --history-archival-state=enabled --visibility-archival-state=disabled`
+`temporal operator namespace update -n namespace --history-archival-state=enabled --visibility-archival-state=disabled`

 <!--
-* exact-args=1
+* maximum-args=1
 -->

 #### Options